360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Introduction

-Specifically, as shown in Fig.~\ref{fig:framework}, we employ the ODI SR as an auxiliary task and train both tasks collaboratively in a weakly-supervised manner to boost the performance of HR depth estimation.
+Specifically, we employ the ODI SR as an auxiliary task and train both tasks collaboratively in a weakly-supervised manner to boost the performance of HR depth estimation.
 The ODI SR task takes an LR ODI as input to predict a super-resolved RGB image.
 As the textural details in the super-resolved RGB image may interfere with the smoothness of depth prediction~\cite{karsch2014depth, Jiang2021UniFuseUF}, we introduce uncertainty estimation~\cite{ning2021uncertainty} for the ODI SR task to specially extract the scene structural knowledge.
-The high-uncertainty regions are often matched with high-frequency regions, which can be utilized to emphasize the regions carrying more structural knowledge~\cite{ning2021uncertainty} (See Fig.~\ref{fig:intro}(a) and (c)).
+The high-uncertainty regions are often matched with high-frequency regions, which can be utilized to emphasize the regions carrying more structural knowledge~\cite{ning2021uncertainty}.
 Upon this, we propose a scene structural knowledge transfer (SSKT) module with two key components.

 Firstly, considering the unique properties of the equirectangular projection (ERP) type of ODIs, we design a novel cylindrical implicit interpolation function (CIIF) for feature up-sampling by learning the neural interpolation weights based on cylindrical coordinates.
 This way, our CIIF alleviates the discontinuity and stretched distortion of ODIs.
 Also, as the learned interpolation weights can capture the correlations among neighboring pixels, they can be used to represent the scene structural knowledge.
-Therefore, by sharing the parameters of CIIFs between the ODI SR and HR depth estimation tasks, the structural knowledge can be transferred between the two tasks effectively.
-Secondly, as the features of the ODI SR task also contain crucial scene structural knowledge, we propose a feature distillation (FD) loss to further boost the HR depth estimation performance (See Fig.~\ref{fig:intro}(b) and (c)).
+Therefore, by sharing the parameters of CIIFs between the ODI SR and HR depth estimation tasks, structural knowledge can be transferred between the two tasks effectively.
+Secondly, as the features of the ODI SR task also contain crucial scene structural knowledge, we propose a feature distillation (FD) loss to refine depth estimation.